Vvitali/DNAexplorer/README.md

 ## TODO list

-Recreate the project in react.js, instead of using d3.js - TODO;

 - [x] Visualization of SNPs
 - [x] Visualization of alleles
+- [ ] Recreate the project in react.js, instead of using d3.js - TODO
 - [ ] Paging
 - [ ] Show description for each SNP
 - [ ] Search by description